Savigny’s theory of Volksgeist || Historical school || Jurisprudence

-As mentioned above, Savigny believed that the evolution of law can only be made by taking into account the past consideration and without doing that it creates more amounts of confusion rather solve it.
+As mentioned above, Savigny believed that the evolution of law can only be made by taking into account past considerations, and without doing that it creates more amounts of confusion rather than solve it.
 According to Savigny, the origin of law lies in the Volksgeist.
 For the purpose of this, he made a whole new school known as the Historical school of Jurisprudence.

-Theory of Savigny can be explained in the following heads:
+Theory of Volksgeist by Savigny can be explained in the following heads:

-He stated that in the early stages law develops naturally/spontaneously according to the internal needs of the people but after people reached a certain level of civilization, different kind of national activity developing the law accordingly.
+He stated that in the early stages law develops naturally/spontaneously according to the internal needs of the people but after people reached a certain level of civilization, different kinds of national activity developed the law accordingly.

-As already discussed, a uniform and precise definition of law is far from reality, and Savigny’s Volksgeist is not an exception.
+As already discussed, a uniform and precise definition of law are far from reality, and Savigny’s Volksgeist is not an exception.
 It has also some criticisms by other jurists, which are as follows:

 Dias says that many institutions like slavery have originated not in Volksgeist but in the convenience of a ruling oligarchy.

-It is also not clear, who the volk are and whose geist determine the law nor it is clear whether the Volksgeist may have shaped by the law rather than vice-versa.
+It is also not clear, who the volk are and whose geist determines the law nor it is clear whether the Volksgeist may have shaped by the law rather than vice-versa.

 Savigny in his theory ignored other factors that helped to originate law.
 He totally ignored the judge’s function to create the law.
 Paton states that the creative work of the judges and jurists was treated rather too lightly by Savigny.

-As per the above-mentioned matter, it can be said that Savigny in his theory deliberately focused on his theory of Volksgeist on which of his research was depending upon.
-In his theory, he says that law is derived from the customs, tradition and rules of the community and spirit of the people are important in the creation of the law and the role of the sovereign is very less.
+As per the above-mentioned matter, it can be said that Savigny in his theory deliberately focused on his theory of Volksgeist upon which his research was depending.
+In his theory, he says that law is derived from the customs, tradition, and rules of the community, and the spirit of the people are important in the creation of the law and the role of the sovereign is very less.
 He thinks that by deep and careful study of the customs, the true essence of the law developed.